|

 Airport, OH - Curtiss built SB2C

 Helldivers, S03C's, SC-1's and SC-2's for the US Navy during WWII.
-The business park is occupied

-by multiple businesses and aviation companies and Columbus has put to
+companies.
+Columbus has put to

 good use this asset left over from WWII which was built by the Navy.
 After WWII North